My Baby Has Down Syndome

 Koffee - thank you for your kind words.
 Ha, ha - my daughter is no child but is almost as old as I am - well it seems like that.
 But it was the other way around.
 She has taught me so much about life and continues to be a darling.
 She lives independently, has a job, and a vivid social life.

-Susan Hazelton from Sunny Florida on February 23, 2011:
+Susan Hazelton from Northern New York on February 23, 2011:

 Delores, what a wonderful outlook you have.
 I did my student teaching with Downs Syndrome children in the 4 to 5 age group.
 They were loving, giving, and eager to please.
 How lucky your child is to have you.